NdagiStanley/dotfiles/README.md

 ## PRO-mode

-To have my setup (which has a bit more installs and configuration); install homebrew, oh-my-zsh, npm packages & pip packages by running:
+To have my setup (which has a bit more installs and configuration); install homebrew, oh-my-zsh, npm packages & pypi packages by running:

 ```bash
 sh install.sh --all